ls1intum/Orion/README.md

 **It might take some time for the latest version to be seen on the marketplace since JetBrains still has to review and approve the changes!**

+### Release Process Implementation

+**How can I modify the pipeline?**

+The release pipeline is fully implemented using GitHub actions.
+In order to change anything about the process you just have to edit the `release.yml` in the `.github/workflows` directory.

+**Where can I find secrets like the authentication token for the JetBrains repository?**

+Admins of the GitHub repository can modify the build environment under  _Settings -> Environments -> prod_.
+This includes adding and updating any secrets that should get injected into the environment during the build process.

 ## Feedback?
 Questions?
 Email: alexander(dot)ungar(at)tum(dot)de